skerkour/rz-go/README.md

 The rz package provides a fast and simple logger dedicated to JSON output.

 Rz's API is designed to provide both a great developer experience and stunning [performance](#benchmarks).
-Its unique chaining API allows zerolog to write JSON (or CBOR) log events by avoiding allocations and reflection.
+Its unique functional JSON (or CBOR) log events by avoiding allocations and reflection.

 Uber's [zap](https://godoc.org/go.uber.org/zap) and rs's [zerolog](https://godoc.org/github.com/rs/zerolog) libraries pioneered this approach.
 Rz is taking this concept to the next level with a simpler to use and safer API and even better performance.